muety/wakapi/README.md

 * [MariaDB](https://hub.docker.com/_/mariadb) (_open-source MySQL alternative_)
 * [Postgres](https://hub.docker.com/_/postgres) (_open-source as well_)
 * [CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html) (_cloud-native, distributed, Postgres-compatible API_)

+## 🔐 Authentication
+Wakapi supports different types of user authentication.

+* **Cookie:** This method is used in the browser.
+Users authenticate by sending along an encrypted, secure, HTTP-only cookie (`wakapi_auth`) that was set in the server's response upon login.
+* **API key:**
+  * **Via header:** This method is inspired by [WakaTime's auth. mechanism](https://wakatime.com/developers/#authentication) and is the common way to authenticate against API endpoints.
+Users set the `Authorization` header to `Basic <BASE64_TOKEN>`, where the latter part corresponds to your base64-hashed API key.
+  * **Vis query param:** Alternatively, users can also pass their plain API key as a query parameter (e.g. `?api_key=86648d74-19c5-452b-ba01-fb3ec70d4c2f`) in the URL with every request.
+* **Trusted header:** This mechanism allows to delegate authentication to a **reverse proxy** (e.g. for SSO), that Wakapi will then trust blindly.
+See [#534](https://github.com/muety/wakapi/issues/534) for details.
+  * Must be enabled via `trusted_header_auth` and configuring `trust_reverse_proxy_ip` in the config
+  * Warning: This type of authentication is quite prone to misconfiguration.
+Make sure that your reverse proxy properly strips relevant headers from client requests.

 ## 🔧 API endpoints